CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-structured, highly actionable skill with clear workflows and comprehensive examples.
-Its main weakness is moderate verbosity - the extensive inline examples and style guidelines, while useful, could be more concise or split into reference files.
-The checklist at the end provides good validation.
+This is a solid, actionable skill with clear workflow sequencing and excellent concrete examples for every docstring format.
+Its main weakness is length—the extensive format examples and writing style guidelines make it verbose for a skill file, and some content could be split into reference files or trimmed.
+The checklist at the end is a strong validation mechanism.

 Suggestions